sjml/beschi/docs/dev/writers.md

 So, the priorities go as follows:

 1. Creating code that compiles with no warnings in target language.
-    - thus, data members are renamed to snake_case when generating Rust code.
+    - thus, all data members are renamed to snake_case when generating Rust code.
 (Suppressible with `--rust-no-rename`)
 2. Creating code that works as expected in target language.
-    - thus, data members are renamed to Uppercase when generating Go code to ensure that they are accessible to client code.
+    - thus, all data members are renamed to Uppercase when generating Go code to ensure that they are accessible to client code.
 (Suppressible with `--go-no-rename`)
 3. THEN principle of least surprise.
-    - thus, data members are **not** renamed to UpperCamelCase in C#, because they do not trigger any warnings or have any semantic differences.
+    - thus, data members are **not** renamed to UpperCamelCase in C#, even though it is a strong convention there, because not following the convention does not trigger any warnings or have any semantic differences.

 ## Admonitions